-2008 2007

-Regulatory Assets

-Pension and Retiree Group Health \$ 138,677 \$ 34,809

-Income tax temporary differences 35,590 35,604

-Asset retirement obligations, net 6,100 6,391

-Other accrued benefits 17,926 14,104

-Total Regulatory Assets \$ 198,293 \$ 90,908

-Regulatory Liabilities

-Future tax benefits due ratepayers \$ 20,728 \$ 20,386

-Long-Lived Assets
+2009 2008 Regulatory Assets Pension and Retiree Group Health \$ 129,879 \$ 138,677 Income tax temporary differences 36,017 35,590 Asset retirement obligations, net 5,819 6,100 Other accrued benefits 32,389 17,926 Total Regulatory Assets \$ 204,104 \$ 198,293 Regulatory Liabilities Future tax benefits due ratepayers 17,523 20,728 Other liabilities 2,146 Total Regulatory Liabilities \$ 19,669 \$ 20,728

+Impairment of Long-Lived Assets, Intangibles and Goodwill

-The Company regularly reviews its long-lived assets for impairment, annually or when events or changes in business circumstances have occurred that indicate the carrying amount of such assets may not be fully realizable.
+The Company regularly reviews its long-lived assets, intangible assets and goodwill for impairment annually or when events or changes in business circumstances have occurred that indicate the carrying amount of such assets may not be fully realizable.
 Potential impairment of assets held for use is determined by comparing the carrying amount of an asset to the future undiscounted cash flows expected to be generated by the asset.
 If assets are considered to be impaired, the impairment to be recognized is measured as the amount by which the carrying value of the asset exceeds its fair value.
-There have been no asset impairments in 2008, 2007, or 2006.